ygweric/playground.js/README.md

 2. run and **debug** for javascript files.
 3. manage scripts with folders and git.

-## What is playground.js used for?
+## What is playground.ts used for?

-I use playground.js to manage my scripts, including:
+I use playground.ts to manage my scripts, including:

 - Write spiders(bots) for some websites or endpoints
 - Write or test js/ts scripts